 - Fish oil – prevents stiffness and inflammation leading to better flexibility

 - Bromelain – stop swelling and promotes better movement in the knees

 These supplements not only help to stop inflammation, but can even work with other parts of the body to keep them healthy, like your heart, skin, and liver.

 If you’re looking for a way to help improve joint pain and stiffness, definitely keep these tips in mind.
 They’re not only easy to do, but provide incredible relief.

 Author: Dr. Wells, DC

-Dr. Brent Wells founded Better Health Chiropractor Anchorage in 1998 and is one of the many chiropractors that work to help patients find relief for their pain.
+Dr. Brent Wells founded Better Health Chiropractic & Physical Rehab in Alaska in 1998 and is one of the many chiropractors that work to help patients find relief for their pain.
 His practice has numerous locations throughout Alaska which not only provide chiropractic care, but many other helpful services as well, such as massage therapy.
 Dr. Wells attended both the University of Nevada and Western States Chiropractic College.
 He is also a proud member of the American Academy of Spine Physicians and American Chiropractic Association.